franciscovilchezv/platform-based-development/Labs/Lab4/node_101.md

 console.log(mysql);
 ```

 Which returned an object with all the functions the module `mysql` had.
+In order to use this old syntax, we need to remove the `"type": "module"` in our `package.json`

 ```
 Output: